JiaJun98/KPMG-Virual-Internship/README.md

    ### i.
 Feature Engineering
 I used the library "featuretools" to generate parent-child relationships for the column "customer id" in "CustomerDemographic" spreadsheet as the "parent" and the column "customer id" in "Transactions" spreadsheet as the "child".

-Using "featuretools" library, I was able to see the types of feature-aggregation and transformative primitives
+Using "featuretools" library, I was able to see the types of feature; aggregation and transformative primitives

     Aggrevate Primitives
   ![Aggrevate Primitives](https://github.com/JiaJun98/KPMG-Virual-Internship/blob/main/Task%202/aggregate_primitive.PNG)